-June 3: New Orleans — Frankfurt, Germany
+June 5: New Orleans — Frankfurt, Germany

 - Bags packed and spirits high, we depart New Orleans for our overnight flight to Frankfurt, Germany.

-June 4-5: Nurnberg/Rothenburg, Germany
+June 6-7: Nurnberg, Germany

-- We arrive in Frankfurt this morning and board our waiting coach for Nurnburg, the official residence of German kings and emperors for over 500 years.
+- We arrive in Frankfurt this morning and board our waiting coach for Nurnberg, the official residence of German kings and emperors for over 500 years.
 In route, we can stop at Rothenburg, one of the oldest towns on the Romantic Road.
 The cobblestone streets, gabled roofs, staircase turrets and oriel windows combine to convince travelers that they have stepped back into the 16th century.

-- On our tour of Nurnberg, you will find yourself in a land of gingerbread, Albert Durer, a world famous Christmas fair and half-timbered burghers’ houses.
+- On our tour of Nurnberg, you will find yourself in the land of gingerbread, Albert Durer, a world famous Christmas fair and half-timbered burghers’ houses.
 The Kaiserburg Castle looms above the city and numbered among its guests was the Holy Roman Emperor, Frederick Barbarossa.
-Visitors may also view the huge amphitheater built by Hitler for his massive rallies and the Justice Palace site of the War Crimes Tribunal after World War II.
+Visitors may also view the huge amphitheater built by Hitler for his massive rallies and the Justice Palace, site of the War Crimes Tribunal after World War II.

 - Today, we coach to waterborne Venice.
 If there is a more romantic spot on earth, humankind has yet to find it.
-There is only one Venice–enchanted city of 117 islands, 150 canals and 400 bridges in a crescent-shaped lagoon.
+There is only one Venice–enchanted city of 117 islands, 150 canals, and 400 bridges in a crescent-shaped lagoon.
 We will see the gilded splendor of St. Mark’s and the Palace of the Doges, with time to enjoy the boutiques around the Square.
 You may want to take a romantic gondola ride under the Bridge of Sighs or pass “Golden House” palace on the Grand Canal.

-June 10-11-12: Florence, Italy
+June 14-15-16: Florence, Italy

-- In Florence, we have the wonderful opportunity to feast our eyes on the treasures of the Renaissance: Michelangelo’s “David” in the Accademia; the Baptistery’s intricately crafted bronze doors; Giotto’s Campanile; the Duomo; and vaulted Santa Croce Church, where Michelangelo is entombed.
+- We travel to Florence where we have the wonderful opportunity to feast our eyes on the treasures of this magnificent city during our tour: Michelangelo’s David in the Accademia; the Baptistery’s intricately crafted bronze doors; Giotto’s Campanile; the Duomo; and vaulted Santa Croce Church, where Michelangelo is entombed.
 Discover the Florence of Dante and the powerful Medici family.
 Stroll along the Arno; visit the Uffizi Gallery, the Pitti Palace; stop for a cooling gelato (ice cream) before heading to the Ponte Vecchio, where local artisans sell their wares.
 Florence, birthplace of the Italian Renaissance, offers its art and architecture as evidence of its grandeur.
-A stroll through its cobblestone streets is to be transported back in time to the age of Leonardo da Vinci, Michelangelo, and Dante.
+A stroll through its cobblestone streets is to be transported back in time to the age of Leonard da Vinci, Michelangelo, and Dante.

-June 13-14: Swiss Alps, Switzerland
+June 17-18: Swiss Alps, Switzerland

-- Today we motor to the highs of the Alps.
-Alpine foothills soon appear on the horizon and grow ever taller as we continue our northward route.
-Soon the grandeur of the Alps welcomes us to our Swiss destination.
+- We board our waiting coach and travel to our Alpine destination high in the Swiss Alps.
 Our stay in Switzerland includes plenty of time for us to explore picturesque Alpine villages with wooden chalets surrounded by breathtaking scenery.
-See for yourself the spectacular view of the snowcapped Alps from the top of the Bernese Oberland.
+See for yourself the spectacular view of the snow-capped Alps from the top of the Bernese Oberland.
 Yes, you will see snow in June!

-June 17: Frankfurt, Germany
+June 19: Frankfurt, Germany

-June 18: Frankfurt, Germany to New Orleans
+June 20: Frankfurt, Germany to New Orleans

 - We transfer to the airport for our return flight to New Orleans, arriving that same day.